marksteve/toml-ply/README.rst

 toml-ply
 ========

 TOML PLY parser.
-Not a good one but it works (sometimes).
-I just wanted to play around with PLY.
-I had fun so mission complete!
+Still missing some restrictions and error handling but mostly works :)

 Use
 ---